X Marks the Spot

 “He was hard to understand,” she said.
 Lithuanians from different regions of the country have accents and dialects and often have their own way of saying things.
 “There was a man from Zemaitija once, we could hardly understand anything he was saying.
 They drop the endings of their words.”

 There was a severe shortage of sugar throughout Europe, disrupted by worldwide conflict and blockade.
 The German military needed it to support its armed forces and its war effort at home.
 Sugar beet planting in Poland and the Baltics was ramped up.
 In 1942 more than 20% of Lithuanian farmers, the most ever, cultivated sugar beets.
 Production was expected to increase by 25% in 1943.
 Potatoes were in high demand.
 Grain was in high demand.
-The Axis paid in Reichsmarks, better money in Europe than anybody else’s.
+The Third Reich paid in Reichsmarks, better money in Europe than anybody else’s.

 Ona Kreivenas invested her bounty from sugar beets into electrification.
 “The electrician put in wires and lights.
 The black box was in the kitchen.”
 The children were warned to never touch it.
 “We didn’t have to use oil lamps anymore.
 We were so happy.”